 In the first post of the Cryptocurrencies series, we talked about how cryptocurrencies were working.
 Then, in the second post, we look at the history of cryptocurrencies.
 Finally, in this last post, I am going to discuss what I think is wrong with them.

 Personally, I believe that cryptocurrencies are not an investment.
 When you buy a cryptocurrency, you do not buy any value.
-You just speculate on the fact that others people will later give higher value than what you paid.
+You just speculate on the fact that other people will later give a higher value than what you paid.
 This speculation, or even gambling, not investing.
 Moreover, there are also several problems with investing in a cryptocurrency that you do not have with stocks.
 Let’s see what they are!

 1. Cryptocurrencies have no real value

 I am not saying you cannot buy things with cryptocurrencies.
 Because you can.
 You can also exchange them for standard currency and do what you want with them.
 However, as an investment, they have no real value.
 When you invest in a company by buying stocks, you buy a part of the company.
 This company has assets and generate earnings.
 You shares represent a part of these assets and earnings.
 They may even grant you some dividend.

 But when you buy some cryptocurrencies, you do not buy any value.
 You simply buy a coin with some currency and you hope to exchange the coin for more currency later.
 This is also the opinion of Warren Buffett who said “You are just hoping the next guy pays more.
 And you only feel you will find the next guy to pay more if he thinks he is going to find someone that is going to pay more”.
 This is not an investment, this is speculation!
 There is nothing wrong with speculation, you just need to be aware of what it is.
 And you should be aware of the risks.

 2. Cryptocurrencies are highly volatile